 In an apples to apples comparison, the process for extracting and processing the DNA is the same at all AABB-accredited labs, whether you use a home paternity test or one ordered by your doctor.
 If you choose to go through a doctor for your paternity test, be sure to ask about the accreditations of the lab used by the practice.

-As an example of competency and overall excellence of home paternity testing labs, our IDENTIGENE lab maintains the highest levels of accreditation possible.
-What this means is that you get the 100% accurate results you expect whether you pay $89 with IDENTIGENE or over $400 somewhere else.
+As an example of competency and overall excellence of home paternity testing labs, the DDC lab (parent company of IDENTIGENE) maintains the highest levels of accreditation possible.
+What this means is that you get the 100% accurate results you expect whether you pay $119 with IDENTIGENE or over $400 somewhere else.

 Main Differences between a Home Paternity Test and a Doctor-ordered One

 Home paternity testing: There’s no scenario more convenient or stress-free for participants than being able to swab their own cheeks and their child’s at home.

 Doctor-ordered test: Participants generally must make a visit to an office, lab, or DNA sample collector’s location.

 Home paternity testing: The lab cost for an IDENTIGENE test for one possible father and one child is $119.

 Doctor-ordered test: Depending on what lab is used, the cost for paternity testing in either circumstance can be $400 or more.

 Home paternity testing: When you do an at-home, peace-of-mind test, the results are not court-admissible; this is because the court cannot verify that all participants were who they said they were at the time of testing.
 For results to be court-admissible, a legal paternity test must be done, wherein participants’ IDs are checked and sample collection and mailing are supervised by a third-party witness.
 You can use an IDENTIGENE kit for court-admissible results by calling us ahead of time and making arrangements for a third-party witness.